 To receive all nominations for Fellowship and to report names for election to the Academy after due investigation.

 To act as a Board of Censors as required by the Academy.
+The board of censors is responsible for setting and measuring fellowship standards and discipline.

 ARTICLE VII

-At the stated meeting following the Annual Meeting every fifth year, three (3) Fellows shall be appointed by the President to serve for five (5) years, or until their successors are appointed, as Trustees of the S. D. Gross Prize Fund and Library.
-It shall be the duty of the Trustees to keep charge of the Fund, to attend to its safe investment, and to submit a report to each Annual Meeting of the Academy of their work during the year, which shall be entered upon the minutes of the Academy.
-The Trustees shall have, on behalf of the Academy, charge of the S. D. Gross Library, which is, in accordance with the will of the Testator, in the custody of the College of Physicians of Philadelphia.
-They shall each year make such additions to the collection of Surgical Books in the Library as may be deemed advisable, and as the funds contributed to the care and support of the Library may permit.
-They shall have charge of the distribution of the S. D. Gross Prize.
-It shall be their duty to publish in the medical journals the conditions on which the Prize is offered, to receive all material submitted for competition, and upon approval of their decision by the Academy, to make award of the Prize to the successful competitor, who shall present the winning essay at a regular scientific meeting of the Academy.
-Discussion of this paper is permitted.
+The academy functions as the Trustees of the S. D. Gross fund, library, and prize.
+Each should be managed in the following fashions: (1) The S. D. Gross fund should be safely invested and utilized in a fashion that supports longevity.
+The Council will keep charge of the fund and will report at least annually of its maintenance within their minutes.
+(2) The S. D. Gross library, in accordance with the will of the Testator, is charged to the council, and is in the custody of the College of Physicians of Philadelphia.
+The council shall manage the collection of Surgical Books in the library as they deem advisable.
+(3) The S. D. Gross prize should be awarded every five years.
+The council will appoint a group of Trustees 12 months prior to the award year.
+The trustees should include the president elect, the executive director, a past president, and a member-at-large.
+The trustees should hold an open nomination call for the prize to all the fellows of the academy.
+The trustees and the council are ultimately responsible for assessment of nominees and final selection.
+Recipients should be leading American scientists contributing to surgical research.
+Fellowship in the Academy is not a requirement, however honorary membership can be considered by the trustees and the secretary.

 ARTICLE VIII

 To become a Fellow of the Academy, a candidate must be a Medical Doctor or Doctor of Osteopathy who has graduated from a reputable School of Medicine or Osteopathy and is either board certified in a surgical specialty by an American Board of Medical Specialties Board or a Fellow of the American College of Surgeons.
-The candidate must be proposed by at least two (2) Fellows of the Academy, who shall write letters to the Secretary in support of the proposal.
+The candidate must be proposed by at least two (2) Fellows of the Academy, who shall petition the Secretary in support of the proposal.
 The candidate for Fellowship must receive the approval of the Council at two (2) Council meetings before the candidate's name may be presented to the Academy as a candidate for election.
 The candidate must meet such other requirements as are, from time to time, stipulated in the By-Laws, and must be elected by the Fellows in accordance with the By-Laws.

 ARTICLE IX